 Students entering the graduate program must take a theory qualifying examination at the conclusion of their first year of study during the spring semester.
 The theory qualifying examination is a standard exam taken by all students in the same cohort.
 The exam is graded on a pass/fail basis.
 Students who fail the examination may take it a second time but will not be allowed to enroll for course work beyond the 30-semester-hour MA requirement or their first year of PhD residence (whichever case applies) until successfully completing the qualifying exam.
 Students who fail the examination on their second attempt will be asked to leave the program.
 In the latter case, a student may petition the graduate committee for a review of the student’s record and performance in the program.

-Students entering with a bachelor’s degree complete 60 semester hours.
-Students entering with a master’s degree complete a minimum of 28 semester hours beyond the master’s degree.
+Students entering with a bachelor’s degree complete 60 semester hours, the Theory Examination, two Field Statements and Dissertation.
+Students entering with a Master’s degree complete a minimum of 40 semester hours beyond the Master’s degree, the Theory Examination, two Field Statements and Dissertation.

-To enter into degree candidacy, the student must have earned a Master of Arts degree or its departmental semester-hour equivalent, passed the qualifying examination, established a graduate committee of three faculty members from the sociology department, and successfully completed the candidacy examination.
+To enter into degree candidacy, the student must have earned a Master of Arts degree or its departmental semester-hour equivalent, passed the qualifying examination, both field statements, established a graduate committee of three faculty members from the sociology department, and successfully defend their dissertation proposal.